elastic/integrations/docs/developer_tsdb_migration_guidelines.md

       description: Every wait event belongs to a class of wait events.
     ```
     *Notes:*
     * *There exists a limit on how many dimension fields can have.
-By default this value is 21.*
+By [default this value is 21](https://github.com/elastic/elasticsearch/blob/6417a4f80f32ace48b8ad682ad46b19b57e49d60/server/src/main/java/org/elasticsearch/index/mapper/MapperService.java#L114)).*
     * *Dimension keys have a hard limit of 512b.
 Documents are rejected if this limit is reached.*
     * *Dimension values have a hard limit of 1024b.
 Documents are rejected if this limit is reached*